Stasi: Storming the Stasi headquarters

 With the fall of the GDR, the Stasi was dissolved.
 Stasi employees began to destroy the extensive files and documents they held, either by hand or by using incineration or shredders.
 When these activities became known, a protest began in front of the Stasi headquarters.
-The evening of 15 January 1990 saw a large crowd form outside the gates calling for a stop to the destruction of sensitive files.
-The building contained vast records of personal files, many of which would form important evidence in convicting those who had committed crimes for the Stasi.
+On the evening of 15 January 1990 a large crowd formed outside the gates and called for a stop to the destruction of sensitive files.
+The building contained vast records of personal files, many of which would supply important evidence in convicting those who had committed crimes for the Stasi.
 The protesters continued to grow in number until they were able to overcome the police and gain entry into the complex.
 Once inside, specific targets of the protesters' anger were portraits of Erich Honecker and Erich Mielke, which were torn down, trampled upon or burnt.
-Some Stasi employees were thrown out of upper floor windows and beaten after falling to the streets below, but there were no deaths or serious injuries.
-Among the protesters were former Stasi collaborators seeking to destroy incriminating documents.
+Defenestration occurred as some Stasi employees were thrown out of upper floor windows and beaten after falling to the streets below, but there were no deaths or serious injuries.
+Among some of the protesters were former Stasi collaborators seeking to destroy incriminating documents.

 Stasi file controversy

 With German reunification on 3 October 1990, a new government agency was founded, called the Federal Commissioner for the Records of the State Security Service of the former German Democratic Republic (Der Bundesbeauftragte für die Unterlagen des Staatssicherheitsdienstes der ehemaligen Deutschen Demokratischen Republik), officially abbreviated "BStU".
 There was a debate about what should happen to the files, whether they should be opened to the people or kept sealed.

-Those who opposed opening the files cited privacy as a reason.
+Some of those who opposed opening the files cited privacy as a reason.
 They felt that the information in the files would lead to negative feelings about former Stasi members, and, in turn, cause violence.
 Pastor Rainer Eppelmann, who became Minister of Defense and Disarmament after March 1990, felt that new political freedoms for former Stasi members would be jeopardized by acts of revenge.
 Prime Minister Lothar de Maizière even went so far as to predict murder.
 They also argued against the use of the files to capture former Stasi members and prosecute them, arguing that not all former members were criminals and should not be punished solely for being a member.
 There were also some who believed that everyone was guilty of something.
 Peter-Michael Diestel, the Minister of Interior, opined that these files could not be used to determine innocence and guilt, claiming that "there were only two types of individuals who were truly innocent in this system, the newborn and the alcoholic".
 Others, such as West German Interior Minister Wolfgang Schäuble, believed in putting the Stasi past behind them and working on German reunification.